vytautasdev/employee-management-app/README.md

 * Spring Data (Hibernate & MySQL) *
 * Spring MVC (Tomcat) *
 #
+#### Installation <br>
+The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.
+#
 #### Project structure <br>

 // display project folder structure screenshot